Welcome, everyone! Welcome to the 73rd episode of the Financial Advisor Success Podcast!

 Sheri: Yeah, and that's why I work on attending to the writing before the noise of the day starts.

-Sheri: [email protected] So [email protected] is an app that’s developed by some neuroscientists, and it’s music.
-And it’s music actually created to help generate alpha waves so to help you focus.
-There’s also a channel for ADHD that people have told me has really been successful for them.
-It’s like a cacophony, but yeah.
+Sheri: Focus@Will.
+So Focus@Will is an app that's developed by some neuroscientists, and it's music.
+And it's music actually created to help generate alpha waves so to help you focus.
+There's also a channel for ADHD that people have told me has really been successful for them.
+It's like a cacophony, but yeah.

 Michael: I've heard a similar thing called, I think Brain.fm.
 That's maybe a similar kind of system.
 It's supposed to be like, just, it gives you background music but it gives you background music that's supposed to help stir up the alpha waves.

-Michael: So when you [email protected], can you set the timer, like, give me the give me the concentration juju music for exactly 20 minutes and then stop it?
+Michael: So when you Focus@Will, can you set the timer, like, give me the give me the concentration juju music for exactly 20 minutes and then stop it?

 Sheri: Yup.
 So it goes "ding" to start it, and then it goes "Brr," whatever music happens.
 And then when it stops, it goes "ding."
 So I can do, you know, like as an example, this afternoon, when I start working on a presentation that I need to deliver in a couple of weeks, I can set it, and I usually set it for like 75 minutes, and I make this commitment to myself that I will stay focused on whatever that is as an example.